EFAP International School of Communication: History

 Originally dedicated solely to training press officers, EFAP opened up to training for all communications professions and was renamed "EFAP École des métiers de la communication" in 1981.

 The school belongs to the Écoles Denis-Huisman group (EDH, created in 1991), which includes EFAP, the École française de journalisme (EFJ) and the École des métiers de la culture et du marché de l'art (ICART).

 In July 2014, the Franco-British investment fund Platina Equity Solutions (80% shareholder) and Amin Khiari bought the group for over 15 million euros from its founder, 85-year-old Denis Huisman.
 Denis Huisman remains chairman of the supervisory board, while Amin Khiari, former managing director of the Léonard-de-Vinci cluster (2008-2010), takes over the management of the group.
 He immediately extended the course from 4 to 5 years and renamed the school "EFAP, l'école des nouveaux métiers de la communication".

 Teaching

 EFAP trains for the communications professions.
 The school awards a Titre of Communications Manager equivalent to a Master's level, recognized by the French Government and registered in the Répertoire national des certifications professionnelles.

-The school has a total of 11 campuses located in Paris, Lyon (1970), New York at the NYIT campus (1987), Lille (1991), Bordeaux (2003), Shanghai at the ESSCA campus (2016), Aix-en-Provence (2021), Strasbourg (2021), Toulouse (2021), Montpellier (2021), Rennes (2023) and Santander, in Spain.
+The school has a total of 11 campuses located in Paris, Lyon (1970), New York at the New York Institute of Technology campus (1987), Lille (1991), Bordeaux (2003), Shanghai at the ESSCA campus (2016), Aix-en-Provence (2021), Strasbourg (2021), Toulouse (2021), Montpellier (2021), Rennes (2023) and Santander, in Spain.